singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 Simply paste them into the windows where I've written *enter Client ID here* and below where I've written *enter Client Secret here* and you're good to go.

 #### Step 9: Trying Out Netlify CMS
-We tried testing the CMS system locally earlier in this guide and it's virtually the same using it online, you just have to change the address to **https://mysite.netlify.com/admin** to access the CMS system and and then log in with GitHub.
+We tried testing the CMS system locally earlier in this guide and it's virtually the same using it online, you just have to change the address to **https://mysite.netlify.com/admin** to access the CMS system and then use the login and password you created earlier.

 As you can see, it takes very little time and effort to get up and running, so give it a try - I'm sure you won't regret it.